 In addition, there are several research requirements and milestones that serve to promote students' development as scientists and to facilitate evaluation of progress.
-Specifically, all area groups: (1) evaluate students' research progress and relevant knowledge of the field during their initial years in the program; (2) require students to pass qualifying exams in order to advance to doctoral candidacy; and, (3) require students to satisfactorily complete a doctoral dissertation in order to receive the Ph.D degree.
+Specifically, all area groups: (1) evaluate students' research progress and relevant knowledge of the field during their initial years in the program; (2) require students to pass qualifying exams in order to advance to doctoral candidacy; and, (3) require students to satisfactorily complete a doctoral dissertation in order to receive the Ph.D. degree.
 The specific nature and timing of these milestones (particularly the first two noted above) vary somewhat across area groups.
 Therefore, research requirements and milestones are described in the sections below that focus upon specific area groups.

-Above and beyond these general milestones, the graduate student's committee, in consultation with the relevant AGD and DGS, can specify specific milestones that the graduate student must meet.
+Above and beyond these general milestones, the graduate student's committee, in consultation with the relevant AGH (area group head) and DGS, can specify specific milestones that the graduate student must meet.

 NOTE: Many of these milestones are capped off by an oral defense meeting.
-Graduate students should try to avoid scheduling evaluation meetings during the first and second year, qualifying exam meetings, and doctoral dissertation defense meetings during summer months.
+Graduate students should try to avoid scheduling the evaluation meetings for the first and second year, qualifying exam, and doctoral dissertation defense during summer months.
+Also note that two hours should be blocked for all milestone meetings, except for the Ph..D. thesis defense, for which 3 hours should be set aside given that the first 45mins-1 hour is for the public part of the defense.